 The air circulation blower will continue to run until the time off setting selected on the electronic fan timer control times out.
-The United Technologies 1158-120 has an adjustable fan off time of 1, 2, 4 or 6 minutes.
+The United Technologies 1158-120 has an adjustable fan off time of 1, 2, 4 or 6 minute.
+The fan timer control adjustments may be altered if the air at the room registers is uncomfortably high upon blower start up or shutdown.